axelpey/axelpey.github.io/_pages/about.md

 I'm an MS student at Stanford University's [Institute for Computational and Mathematical Engineering](https://icme.stanford.edu/), graduating in Spring '23 with a focus on Computational Social Sciences.
 My personal goal is to have the best impact possible on this world, by being a good teammate, leader, scientist and person.

-I previously worked in ocean plastic pollution cleaning at **[The Ocean Cleanup](https://theoceancleanup.com/)**, as a Computational Modeler.
-Throughout my 1.5 years there, I was modeling where plastic goes in the ocean, improving numerical methods, and developing new applications based on them, some used by _more than 200k users_.
+I was previously modeling the state of ocean plastic pollution at **[The Ocean Cleanup](https://theoceancleanup.com/)**, improving numerical methods and developing new applications based on them, some used by _more than 200k users_.
 So far, The Ocean Cleanup has cleaned more than **200 tonnes of plastic** from the pacific ocean so far.

-I'm also a former BAMer (aka a mobile developer at [BAM.tech](https://www.bam.tech/)), and a graduate from [CentraleSupélec](https://www.centralesupelec.fr/)
+I'm also a former BAMer (aka a mobile developer at [BAM.tech](https://www.bam.tech/)), and a graduate from [CentraleSupélec](https://www.centralesupelec.fr/).

 #### **Research interests**